jaspector

 Permit Sonoma states that all construction activity, from initial site grading to interior improvements, alterations, and most repairs, requires a building permit unless specifically exempted by the California Building Code appendix Chapter 1 and Sonoma County Code Chapter 7.

-Typical processing time is Permit Sonoma does not post one fixed countywide timeline on these pages; it directs applicants to performance dashboards and plan-check response-time resources..
+Building permit processing times in unincorporated Sonoma County, CA typically run Permit Sonoma does not post one fixed countywide timeline on these pages; it directs applicants to performance dashboards and plan-check response-time resources..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: One-story detached non-dwelling accessory structures up to 120 square feet and up to 12 feet high on parcels with an existing permitted primary use, subject to separation limits; Prefabricated accessory structures up to 500 square feet that meet county light-frame and covering limits; Children play structures and treehouses under the stated size and use limits; Painting, interior papering, tiling, carpeting, cabinets, countertops, and similar finish work; Window and door replacement in kind where the structural opening is not altered; Open fences up to 10 feet, solid fences up to 7 feet, and certain combined solid and open fence configurations; Retaining walls retaining not more than 3 feet of material unless supporting surcharge or impounding specified liquids; Platforms, walks, non-structural slabs, paving and seal coats on private property, and certain decks not more than 30 inches above grade.
+Not all construction work requires a permit in unincorporated Sonoma County, CA. The following work is generally exempt: One-story detached non-dwelling accessory structures up to 120 square feet and up to 12 feet high on parcels with an existing permitted primary use, subject to separation limits; Prefabricated accessory structures up to 500 square feet that meet county light-frame and covering limits; Children play structures and treehouses under the stated size and use limits; Painting, interior papering, tiling, carpeting, cabinets, countertops, and similar finish work; Window and door replacement in kind where the structural opening is not altered; Open fences up to 10 feet, solid fences up to 7 feet, and certain combined solid and open fence configurations; Retaining walls retaining not more than 3 feet of material unless supporting surcharge or impounding specified liquids; Platforms, walks, non-structural slabs, paving and seal coats on private property, and certain decks not more than 30 inches above grade.
 Note: Electrical, mechanical, or plumbing work serving an otherwise exempt accessory structure can still require a building permit with no plan check.
 Exempt work may still require zoning, well, septic, drainage, sewer, coastal, or other county review.
+When in doubt, confirm with the local building department before starting work.